Computer Science Courses

-This course is intended for students who have completed Computer Programming 1 or who have learned equivalent material and received permission to enroll.
+This course is intended for students who have completed Computer Programming 1 or have learned equivalent material and received permission to enroll.
 It includes topics such as data structures, database programming, recursion, pathfinding algorithms, game AI programming, networking, graphical user interfaces, web programming, and control systems.
 The content and emphasis of the course are adapted each year to the interests and experience of the students.
 The course is taught using Java, PHP, and other languages.
-In recent years, students have written Internet network programs, studied artificial intelligence to fly a quad-copter (also built by students), created projects around Arduino and Raspberry Pi single board computers and written games based on harvested Twitter data.
+In recent years, students have written Internet network programs, studied artificial intelligence to fly a quad-copter (also built by students), created projects around Arduino and Raspberry Pi single board computers, and written games based on harvested Twitter data.
 (Permission of the department chair is required.)

 Advanced Computer Science: Applications

 (Half Course or Semester 2 Course)